Advancing Your Career | Career & Finances | Leadership

 Here is a common example that I have seen many times: a student knew that they had a big paper due, but they had to work overtime and all throughout the weekend – which is normally when adult learners have time to focus on their studies.

-Lastly, one of the last barriers I have witnessed during my time as a clinical nurse educator is a lack of time or money.
+One of the last barriers I have witnessed during my time as a clinical nurse educator is a lack of time or money.
 Without either of these, returning to school may present even more obstacles.
-If the adult learner is working for minimum wage 40 to 60 hours per week, this will not be conducive to learning and applying knowledge in a quiet calm environment.
-Inadequacy and anxiety will continue to hound them.
+If the adult learner is working for minimum wage 40 to 60 hours per week, this will not be conducive to learning and applying knowledge.

 Teaching the Adult Learner: What it Takes